The Pulse of K-Entertainment

 K-Arena Yokohama

-K-Arena Yokohama is a 20,000-capacity music arena in Yokohama that opened in September 2023 as part of the larger Music Terrace development.
-The venue was designed as a concert-first room, not a retrofitted sports arena, which is why its fan-shaped seating plan and sound system are central to how it markets the live experience.
+K-Arena Yokohama is a purpose-built music arena in Yokohama with a listed capacity of 20,033 seats, opened on September 29, 2023 as part of the wider Music Terrace development.
+That distinction matters.
+This is not a retrofitted sports room that happens to host concerts.
+It was designed around live music, sightlines, and acoustics from the start, which is why the venue pushes its fan-shaped seating plan and sound system so aggressively in official materials.

 0 articlesk-arena.com